 Breast implants have changed significantly since their inception.
 For example, newer models are more durable than ever before.
 However, breast implants can still rupture.
 This can happen particularly under additional stresses such as pressure from capsular contracture or trauma caused by car accidents.

 Because an MRI can detect problems in soft tissue, physicians use this test to look for possible breast implant ruptures.
 If you have a rupture, the FDA recommends removing both implants at the same time.
-This recommendation is because both implants may need to be replaced at the same time in the future.
+By way of explanation, this recommendation is made because, eventually, both implants would need replacement in the future anyway.

 While it can be scary to hear that an implant has ruptured, modern saline implants pose little risk to the patient.
 Older versions of silicone implants actually posed a greater risk to patients.
 In either situation, experts recommend complete implant removal and replacement to prevent discomfort, infections, and cosmetic deformities.

-Remember, if you start experiencing any issues with your breast implants, seek the guidance of a qualified plastic surgeon.
-The board-certified plastic surgeons at The Surgical Clinic are completely committed to providing professional patient-focused treatment.
+Remember, if you start experiencing any issues with your breast implants, seek the guidance of a plastic surgeon.
+Preferably, a surgeon certified by the American Board of Plastic Surgery.
+The board-certified plastic surgeons at The Surgical Clinic are completely committed to providing professional treatment focused on our patients.

 By upholding the highest standards of medical care in Tennessee, we aim to bring you the best medical care available.
 Learn more about our surgeons or schedule a consultation today by giving us a call.
 You can also visit one of our offices located throughout the Greater Nashville Area.